 - 1 Check that the name "spin" resolves to its correct IP address.
-See Resolving Host Name on page 311 in this appendix for more information. - 2 Check to make sure that a firewall is not refusing the connection to this IP address.
+Resolving Host Name. - 2 Check to make sure that a firewall is not refusing the connection to this IP address.

 DAE - Connection time-out

 This result indicates that the Agent is not receiving any reply packets when it attempts to initiate a TCP connection to the Data Access Engine on port 1004.
 The likely cause is that the Agent is connecting to the wrong IP address.
 In other words, the Agent does not know the correct IP address of the Command Engine.
 A firewall might also be blocking the connection.